10 Reasons Why Denzel Washington Is Hollywood’s G.O.A.T.

 Unlike most movie stars who line up a string of big movie-star paydays, one after the other, Washington is actually a trained theater actor who returns to the stage as often as he can.
 In the past decade, he’s appeared on Broadway in revivals of A Raisin in the Sun, The Iceman Cometh and August Wilson's Fences (for which he won a Tony).
 Washington felt so attached to that last role, a frustrated working-class father in the ’50s, that he adapted Wilson’s play into a Best Picture-nominated 2016 film, which he directed and starred in opposite Viola Davis.

-Watch it: The film version of Fences, on Amazon Prime
+Watch it: Fences, on Prime Video

 Don’t Miss This: The Essential Guide to Ma Rainey's Black Bottom Playwright August Wilson